Covariance regression with random forests

-The proposed method can be extended in a variety of ways.
-One of them is to compute the weighted Euclidean distance between covariance matrices of the child nodes as $d(\mathbf{A}, \mathbf{B}) = \sqrt{\sum_{i=1}^{q}\sum_{j=i}^{q} w_{ij} (\mathbf{A}_{ij} - \mathbf{B}_{ij})^2} $ for the splitting rule.
-The weights are like the measures of importance for the elements of the covariance matrices.
-Another one is that for the final covariance matrix estimation for a new observation, we can use sparse or robust covariance matrix estimations \citep{rousseeuw_fast_1999, bien_sparse_2011} using the nearest neighbour observations.
+In this paper, we use the Euclidean distance between the upper triangular part of the two covariance matrices as splitting criterion.
+This is to avoid double counting the off-diagonal elements since covariance matrices are symmetric.
+However, several alternative splitting criteria are possible using other measures for computing distance between covariance matrices.
+We can use alternative distance metrics such as Frobenius norm, log-Euclidean, Kullback-Leibler divergence, Fisher Information metric, Bhattacharyya distance \citep{dryden_2009, costa_2015, bhattacharyya_1946}.
+Another possibility is to use test statistics as splitting criteria.
+There is a large literature on testing the equality of covariance matrices.
+Here are a few examples \cite{nagao_1973, schott_2001, wolf_2002, schott_2007, srivastava_2014} and an R package \cite{R-covTestR} that implements them.
+Finally, we could use a weighted Euclidean distance between covariance matrices as $d(\mathbf{D}, \mathbf{E}) = \sqrt{\sum_{i=1}^{q}\sum_{j=i}^{q} w_{ij} (\mathbf{D}_{ij} - \mathbf{E}_{ij})^2} $.
+This allows to finely control the weight we wish to give to each element of the matrix.
+This way, the splitting criterion could be based only on the the variance terms or on the covariance terms, for example.
+Another possibility is that for the final covariance matrix estimation for a new observation, we can use sparse or robust covariance matrix estimations \citep{rousseeuw_fast_1999, bien_sparse_2011} using the nearest neighbour observations.
 Similarly, it is theoretically possible to use the sparse or robust covariance matrix estimations instead of the sample covariance matrix for the tree building process.
 However, the computational time could be a limiting factor.
 The proposed method can be applied to larger $\mathbf{X}$ dimensions.